 Cyberattacks have increased as a result of the exponential expansion in network traffic brought about by the quick development of cloud-based services and internet-connected gadgets.
-Intrusion detection systems (IDS) are a crucial part of maintaining network security since they can help identify and neutralize these threats.
-Despite this, common anomaly-based and signature-based intrusion detection systems can miss sophisticated and evolving threats (Buczak & Guven, 2016).
+Intrusion detection systems (IDS) can help identify and neutralize these threats.
+Despite this, common systems can miss sophisticated and evolving threats (Buczak & Guven, 2016).
 This failure is especially vulnerable to zero-day exploitation.

-According to Kwon et al. (2019), recent advances in artificial intelligence have demonstrated positive outcomes in augmenting intrusion detection capabilities.
+According to Kwon et al. (2019), recent demonstrated positive outcomes in augmenting intrusion detection capabilities.
 In the subject of deep learning, which uses deep learning techniques, this is particularly true.
-Convolutional neural networks (CNNs) and recurrent neural networks (RNNs), two types of deep learning models, have shown that they can automatically extract complex features from unprocessed network traffic data.
 These models could therefore perform better than conventional machine learning methods that depend on manually created features (Wang et al., 2020).